-I'm a researcher in economics at Humboldt-Universität zu Berlin, interested in the long-run determinants of modern growth, especially New Economic Geography, International Trade, and Comparative Development.
+I'm a lecturer in economics at University of York, interested in the long-run determinants of modern growth, especially New Economic Geography, International Trade, and Comparative Development.

 July 11, 2017, EHES & IAS Summer School 2017 on Geography, Institutions

 and Economic Growth in History at University ofWarwick

 Back in Warwick, I presented the paper with Niko Wolf on endogenous trade costs and the formation of a customs union, including the completed model.

 June 23, 2017, Society for Institutional and Organizational Economics

 Fabian and I have reframed the paper a bit and got very nice comments, excellent conference and lots of new ideas.

 April 03, 2017, Agriocliometrics III at Cambridge University

 I presented my new work with Fabian Wahl, first panel results, and received lots of motivating comments.